kennygrant/bestiary/time.md

 If Times t and u both contain monotonic clock readings, the operations t.After\(u\), t.Before\(u\), t.Equal\(u\), and t.Sub\(u\) are carried out using the monotonic clock readings alone, ignoring the wall clock readings.
 If either t or u contains no monotonic clock reading, these operations fall back to using the wall clock readings.

-Times may not contain a monotonic clock reading if they pass through functions like AddDate Round or Truncate, or if they come from parsed external sources.
+Times may not contain a monotonic clock reading if they pass through functions like AddDate Round or Truncate, or if they come from parsed external sources, so don't assume they always will have.

 # Time on Go Playground